BroadcomMFD/debugger-for-mainframe/README.md

 1. Download the Server Certificate to your local machine

-2. Import the certificate to the trust store of the JRE under which the Debugger for Mainframe DA client is running.

-3. Proceed using either Command Line, or a UI Tool:
+2. Import the certificate to the trust store of the JRE under which the Debugger for Mainframe DA client is running using either Command Line, or a UI Tool:

     ##### Command Line: